Soro Naminata is a peanut and cotton farmer

 Soro Naminata (30) from Nagbalavogo in the North of Ivory Coast is a peanut and cotton farmer.
-Married with six children, she grew up in poverty and never went to school: “I am proud of how much my life has improved.
-The money I earn through my business helps me to support my family and send my children to school.”
+She grew up in poverty and never went to school.

 Sadly, the COVID-19 pandemic is having a devastating impact: “COVID-19 has affected our life so badly that we are afraid and worried about the future.
 We can no longer sell our peanuts at the market to earn money for meals.
 In the future I see starvation and misery.
 But we are thinking about cultivating other crops, like beans, so we can eat better.”